 Irving Penn’s “corner portraits” consisted of putting celebrities into narrow corners, and then photographing them in uncomfortable positions.
-Writers, artists and actors he photographed included Martha Graham, Marcel Duchamp, Pablo Picasso, Georgia O’Keeffe, W. H. Auden, and Igor Stravinsky.
-This unusual compositional technique allowed Penn to interrupt the “perfection” of his idealised famous subjects, and show them in a less flattering light.
+Writers, artists, and actors he photographed included Martha Graham, Marcel Duchamp, Pablo Picasso, Georgia O’Keeffe, W. H. Auden, and Igor Stravinsky.
+This unusual compositional technique allowed Penn to interrupt the “perfection” of his idealized famous subjects, and show them in a less flattering light.
 This way the previously unseen angles of their personalities could be captured by Penn’s camera and his ingenious corners.

 4. Despite his role in fashion photography, Penn favoured a curvier female model

 Penn’s choice to trade in his svelte subjects for more voluptuous models made him a maverick of the mid-century.
 Gone were the lithe, bird-like figures dressed in haute couture, and his focus was instead filled with pulpous bellies and wilting breasts.
 The rotundity of these bodies recalls classical depictions of women, where corpulence was celebrated as a sign of fertility.
-This radical advancement in nude photography helped the world reconsider the archetype of femininity, an idealisation that we continue to try and redefine today.
+This radical advancement in nude photography helped the world reconsider the archetype of femininity, an idealization that we continue to try and redefine today.

 6. He married the first ever supermodel